 Valid provisional or standard New Jersey or equivalent out-of-state instructional or educational services certificate.
-Applicants typically provide documentation evidencing completion of at least three years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
-Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Master's Degree Strand (EDAD_MED01) Program Requirements:
+Documentation evidencing completion of at least three years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
+Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Program Requirements:

-EDFN 508/Introduction to Research

-EDFN 520/Leadership for Social Justice

-EDAD 525/Introduction to Educational Leadership

-†SUPV 520/Staff Supervision

-†EDAD 617/Advanced School Leadership: Supervision/Admin

-EDAD 530/Group Dynamics for Educational Leaders

-EDAD 572/School Law

-EDAD 540/School Finance
+508/Introduction to Research EDFN 520/Leadership for Social Justice EDFN EDAD 525/Introduction to Educational Leadership †SUPV 520/Staff Supervision 617/Organizational Leadership and Supervision †EDAD EDAD 530/Group Dynamics for Educational Leaders EDAD 572/School Law EDAD 540/School Finance

 †CURR 514/Curriculum Theory and Practice

-†CURR 555 or †ELEM555/Advanced Study of Curriculum
+†CURR 555 or †ELEM555/ Contextual issues in Curriculum

 Development for Children and

 Adolescence

-EDAD 691/Principalship I

-EDAD 692/Principalship II

-EDAD 693/Principalship III
+EDAD 691/Principalship I EDAD 692/Principalship II EDAD 693/Principalship III

 Culminating Experience Requirement: